HenkPoley/split-io-scheduler/README.md

 * 3.8 - Seemed straightforward.
 Compiles.
 Not tested.
 * 3.9 - Dropped a commented printk() in block/cfq-iosched.c.
 Compiles.
 Not tested.
 * 3.10 - Seemed straightforward.
 Compiles.
 Not tested.
 * 3.11 - Had to do some careful parsing of fs/jbd2/commit.c, but that patch was straightforward in the end.
 Changes to fs/ext4/inode.c are more complicated.
 Might well have made mistakes here.
 In some places they renamed 'bh' to 'descriptor', those mistakes would probably be picked up by the compiler.
 Had to fix thinkos in my code in both fs/jbd2/commit.c & fs/ext4/inode.c already.
+Split journal in jbd2_journal_commit_transaction() was removed in this kernel, so I commented the causes tracking for SPLIT_JOURNAL_META.
 Compiles.
 Not tested.
 * 3.12 - fs/xfs/xfs_vnodeops.c is gone, since it's merely a comment I deleted the patch from the patchset.
 Otherwise straightforward.
 Compiles.
 Not tested.
 * 3.13 - Seemed straightforward.
 Compiles.
 Not tested.
 * 3.14 - Removed print_page_info() from fs/btrfs/extent_io.c, which broke compilation.
 That function was only referenced from the previously removed "SAMER" comment.
 Commented out request_sanity_check() too.
 Seemed otherwise straightforward.
 Compiles.
 Not tested.
+* 3.15 - Seemed straightforward.
+Compiles.
+* 3.16 - fs/bio.c moved to block/bio.c, otherwise straightforward.
+* 3.17 - kernel/hrtimer.c moved to kernel/time/hrtimer.c